-Generic Toner Cartridge failure rates are still extremely low ( In the vacinity of 0.5% on average) which is comparable to the genuine brand name toners.
+Generic Toner Cartridge failure rates are still extremely low ( In the vicinity of 0.5% on average) which is comparable to the genuine brand name toners.

 Generic ink will block my printheadOnce again this depends upon where you purchase your ink from.
 As to be expected a cheap, poor quality ink will tend to clog the very fine printer nozzles on your printer faster than a quality ink would.
 What happens is the excess ink on the surface of the printhead congeals or dries due to it's exposure to air.

 As it dries the very small print nozzles (which are finer than human hairs) become clogged and then your printouts end up with lines through them or at worse nothing at all comes out.
-As stated before there are several reasons for this occuring such as irregular printing or printing untill the ink completley runs out however low grade ink will increase the chances of this occuring.
+As stated before there are several reasons for this occurring such as irregular printing or printing until the ink completely runs out however low grade ink will increase the chances of this occurring.

 A high grade generic ink is formulated to not congeal or dry up unless it is very finely spat onto paper.
 It is completely false to say that a high quality generic ink will clog your printhead any faster than a brand name ink.
 I guess what I want to keep re enforcing is that there is A HUGE DIFFERENCE IN QUALITY BETWEEN VARIOUS GENERIC INKS !